Pitfalls within Cake's Cache engine

 Finally I thought to myself "Let me check my Config settings", so I did.
 I noticed that Cache.disable was set to true, and once I set it to false the whole system worked!
 Bah, pretty annoying right?
 I sure love Cake, but its error and exception handling isn't that great.
 I've ran into so many of these case scenarios where a simple trigger_error() or uncaught exception would of helped (This is for you Cake team *cough*2.0*cough*).

-One other thing I would like to note, is that the path option in Cache::config() does not actually create the folder, you must do that manually.
+Another thing I would like to note, is that the path option in Cache::config() does not actually create the folder, you must do that manually.
 Here's how I resolved that problem.

 2 Comments